 Avast!
 Free Antivirus 2018

-In terms of basic protection, Avast is one of the best antivirus programs available, scoring a 5.5 out of 6 in in AV Test’s protection test.
+In terms of basic protection, Avast is one of the best antivirus programs available.
+It received a perfect 6/6 score in the most recent AV Test’s protection test.
 The latest free antivirus suite from Avast! is an impressive package.
 Aside from the usual virus and malware protection — including anti-rootkit and anti-spyware capabilities — the software comes with a slew of customizable options you can toggle on at installation, including protection for your Android devices through Avast mobile Security & Antivirus.
-The 2018 version of Avast goes the extra mile when it comes to making sure you feel safe using the program; at installation, a very clear breakdown shows exactly how Avast! uses your private information.
+The 2019 version of Avast goes the extra mile when it comes to making sure you feel safe using the program; at installation, a very clear breakdown shows exactly how Avast! uses your private information.

 The company gets out in front of potential malware attacks by initiating scans before an unknown file opens and preventing it from doing so should it throw up any red flags.
 The software is good at protecting your PC while online, blocking malicious URLs and stopping auto-downloads from occurring.
 The 2018 version also watches the behavior of specific apps to see whether they are doing anything suspicious

 As a free program, you’ll be missing out on some features exclusive to the premium package, including auto-scans and auto-updates.
 Those wanting such upgrades will need to opt for a subscription plan, which ranges from $60 to $120 a year.
 Still, sticking with the free version will keep you well-protected.